-We are a group of enthusiasts empowering isolated coastal communities in Indonesia undergoing rapid tourism development through creative and relatable education programmes in English and Creative Media, Ocean Conservation and Water Sports, Technology, Social Media and Entrepreneurism.
+A Liquid Future empowers remote coastal communities in Indonesia undergoing rapid tourism development through creative and relatable education programmes in English and Creative Media, Ocean Conservation and Water Sports, Technology and Entrepreneurism.

 Our operational experience show that local communities overwhelming support sustainable development and actions as they are already acutely experiencing the destruction caused by the climate emergency.

-The problem is they lack the means and know-how.
+The problem is they lack the means and know-how with education standards some of the lowest in the world.
 Science is unrelatable to the majority and also they lack enthusiasm for this approach.

 Our programmes aim to change this so local communities can understand and adopt beneficial approaches, self-organise and cause local governments to take sustainable actions to support them.
 A key aspect of this is the empowerment of women.